 The MAP Packet Service transfers a sequence of variable-length, delimited, octet-aligned service data units known as Packets across a space link on a specified MAP Channel.
 The Packets transferred by this service must have a Packet Version Number (PVN) authorized by CCSDS.
 CCSDS PVNs are defined in reference [8].

 The service is unidirectional and asynchronous.
-If the COP is used, then both Sequence-Controlled and Expedited QoS are provided for the MAP Packet Service.
+If a COP is used, then both Sequence-Controlled and Expedited services are provided for the MAP Packet Service.
+When the related Managed Parameter states that there is no COP in Effect, only Best Effort Delivery is provided for a MAP Channel.

 When no reliable ARQ protocol is used, only Expedited service is provided for a MAP Channel.
 In this case, a user is identified with a single PVN and a GMAP ID.